Lake Atitlan Bike Tour – Lakeshore Village to Village Ride

 Several famous painters are from San Juan and we visit their galleries to see them at work.
 The village has over 40 public murals depicting important elements of the Mayan culture, the Mayan calendar and counting system.
 Your guide will explain the meaning behind each mural; including the Mayan story of creation, ceremony, counting system and the development of mathematics and the 5000 year old calendar.
 Women Weavers and Nuestra Artesania includes demonstrations showing how the beautiful fabrics are made; from harvesting the cotton, to spinning it into yarn, dieing the yarn, and then creating one of-a-kind fabrics with the back strap loom.
 The Qomaneel center is a medicinal and curative herb garden operated by the midwives of San Juan.
 You are guided through the garden and given samples of each plant along with a description of its curative powers.
 All natural soaps, teas, and shampoos are made on the premises.
 Learn about the cofradia system and how it helps keep the traditions, both Catholic and Mayan.

 Depending on time and your interests, we can complete the bike tour in San Juan, or continue on another 20 minutes into San Pedro.
-Best bicycle tour – Lake Atitlan – explore Mayan villages – bike – adventure its purest.
+Lake Atitlan’s Bike Tour is adventure its purest!

 $80 per person for the complete bike ride. $15 additional for the complete tour of San Juan.